 Sometimes problems can be related to medication, which may improve after the initial few weeks – until the medication is at ideal levels for seizure control.

-When starting an antiepileptic medication the initial side effects are worse, and improve or disappear over time.
+When starting a new antiepileptic medication the initial side effects are worse, and generally improve or disappear over time.

 Anxiety and depression

 People with epilepsy have a higher rate of anxiety and depression than the general population.

 There is no doubt that anxiety and depression can affect attention, memory and learning.